winston-wolf/lol-master-ease/README.md

  8) Use vagrant as login and password.

+ 9) Download all the things!
+  sudo apt-get update
  9) [1m] Run: sudo apt-get update
+ sudo apt-get update

 10) [1m] Run: sudo apt-get install git    (Confirm with Y)